OscarAzeem/Courses_Info/pl_sql_udemy_info.md

 *

 # Procedures and subprograms
-* You can give permissons to certain users to execute a Procedure.
+* You can give permissions to certain users to execute a Procedure.

 ## Anonymous Blocks and Subprograms
 * **Anonymous Blocks**: